 The First Year Critical Skills courses will be on offer as a 15 credit option, and you can choose to take a Critical Skills course as one of your credit-bearing courses in first year.
 It will involve small group sessions every week, which will give you an opportunity to develop and practice these essential skills right from the outset.

-For the 2016/2017 year, the course is offered in seven distinct versions, and you can choose the one that most appeals to you.
+For the 2018/2019 year, the course is offered in seven distinct versions and a universal version that is compatible with most timetable options.
+You just choose the one that most appeals to you.
 You can find out more during orientation week, and decide if you want to register for these.
 Availability is subject to timetable considerations and degree choice.